 The institutional framework governing the right of establishment and the freedom to provide services is shared by all states of the European Economic Area (EU+EFTA) through the Treaty on the Functioning of the European Union (Articles 49-61).
-This framework for the free market for services is enabled by the Services Directive, i.e. the Services Act.
+This framework for the free market for services is enabled by the Services Directive, i.e., the Services Act.

 Services market liberalization is carried out at the EU level and in line with specific reform recommendations within the framework of the European Semester.
 In addition, within the Single Market Enforcement Taskforce (SMET), the European Commission and the Member States arrange initiatives to remove cross-border barriers to the freedom to provide services and to operate in the internal market, which is also important for Croatian exporters.
-More information is provided in Annex III at the end.
+More information is in the Annex.